bilke/Craft-Docs/source/diving-in/fields/types/dropdown.rst

 Dropdowns
 =========

-The dropdown fieldtype allows you to create a dropdown selector for your entry page.
+The Dropdown Field Type allows you to create a dropdown selector for your entry page.

 [BRAD - SCREENSHOT OF Dropdown field settings]